Installing Outdoor Carpet

-At this moment rather, take your carpet roller (if you rented one) and run it across the entire carpet to get the adhesive to correctly adhere all over the carpet.
+At this moment instead, take your carpet roller (if you rented one) and run it across the entire carpet to get the adhesive to adhere all over the carpet correctly.

 Now it is time to use the sharp utility knife and trim away the excess on the edges around the outside of the room.
-In addition, the time has come to clip any threads you see as well so that they don’t start to unravel.
+Besides, the time has come to clip any threads you see as well so that they don’t start to unravel.

 14. Clean Up

-Clean away any excessive adhesive with a mild solvent.
+Clean away any excess adhesive with a mild solvent.
 Refer to the directions provided by the manufacturer.

 15. Connecting The Dots